-2. The Tennessee General Assembly passed legislation similar to SSB 1099 after Vanderbilt University excluded fourteen Catholic and evangelical Christian organizations from campus, including a Christian group because it required its leaders to have a "personal commitment to Jesus Christ."
+2. The Tennessee General Assembly passed legislation similar to HB 837 after Vanderbilt University excluded fourteen Catholic and evangelical Christian organizations from campus, including a Christian group because it required its leaders to have a "personal commitment to Jesus Christ."

 In 2011, Vanderbilt University administrators informed the Christian Legal Society student chapter at Vanderbilt Law School that the mere expectation that its leaders would lead its Bible studies, prayer, and worship was "religious discrimination."
 CLS's requirement that its leaders agree with its core religious beliefs was also "religious discrimination."
+14

-Vanderbilt subsequently told another Christian student group that it could remain a recognized student organization only if it deleted five words from its constitution: "personal commitment to Jesus Christ."
-The students left campus rather than recant their commitment to Jesus Christ.
+Vanderbilt told another Christian student group that it could remain a recognized student organization only if it deleted five words from its constitution: "personal commitment to Jesus Christ."
+The students left campus rather than recant their commitment to Jesus Christ.15

-Catholic and evangelical Christian students patiently explained to the Vanderbilt administration that nondiscrimination policies should protect, not exclude, religious organizations from campus.
+Catholic and evangelical Christian students patiently explained to the Vanderbilt administration that nondiscrimination policies should protect, not exclude, religious organizations.
 But in April 2012, Vanderbilt denied recognition to fourteen Christian organizations.
 While religious organizations could not keep their religious leadership requirements, Vanderbilt permitted fraternities and sororities to engage in sex discrimination in selecting leaders and members.
+After Vanderbilt adopted its new policy, the University of Tennessee reportedly claimed to have a similar policy.
+In response, the Tennessee General Assembly enacted T.C.A. § 49-7-156 to protect the right of a religious student association on a public college campus to "require[] that only persons professing the faith of the group and comporting themselves in conformity with it qualify to serve as members or leaders."
+17